 - UPGRADE PICK: Delxo 2020 Upgrade100FT Expandable Garden Hose

 - BEST WITH BRASS FITTINGS: GrowGreen Heavy Duty Expandable Garden Hose

-What to Consider When Buying the Best Expandable Hose
+What to Consider When Choosing the Best Expandable Hose

 Number of Cores

-The core of the expandable hose must be both stretchy and strong.
-Although protected by the shell, it’s still susceptible to abrasion or puncture by the grit that works its way through the shell over time.
-Most hoses feature at least a double-layer core and some have as many as four layers.
+The core of the best expandable hose is both stretchable and strong.
+Though the shell protects the core, the grit that works its way through the shell over time still threatens the core with puncture and abrasion.
+For this reason, most hoses feature at least a double-layer core.
+Some have as many as four layers.

-Expandable hoses are labeled and sold according to their expanded size.
-A 50-foot expandable hose may only be 17 feet long without water pressure.
-Keep in mind that multiple layered cores and weak water pressure can shorten the actual operational length of the hose, so it doesn’t hurt to buy the next size up.
-After all, a 75-foot expandable hose with no water in it is still smaller, lighter, and easier to store than a 50-foot conventional hose.
+The length listed on the manufacturer’s packaging corresponds to the length of the fully extended hose.
+A 50-foot expandable hose, for example, may only extend 17 feet without water pressure.
+A longer hose allows for increased mobility around the yard or garden.
+Keep in mind that multi-layered cores and weak water pressure can shorten the actual operational length of the hose, so it doesn’t hurt to buy the next size up.

 Weight is almost a non-factor with expandable hoses.
-Total weight will be between 1.5 and 3 pounds, or about one-fifth that of a conventional hose.
-The two greatest contributors to weight are fixtures and nozzles.
+They weigh between 1.5 and 3 pounds, or about one-fifth that of a conventional hose.
+Fixtures and nozzles play the biggest part in the weight of the hose.
 Brass fixtures and nozzles are heavier (and more durable) than plastic.

 Our Top Picks

 The following expandable hoses, from the most reputable manufacturers, deliver on quality, durability, performance, and overall customer satisfaction.